Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Related Work

-\textbf{Unoriented Normal Estimation}.
-Over the past few decades, many algorithms have been proposed for point cloud normal estimation, such as the classic Principle Component Analysis (PCA)~\cite{hoppe1992surface} and its improvements~\cite{alexa2001point,pauly2002efficient,mitra2003estimating,lange2005anisotropic,huang2009consolidation}, Voronoi-based paradigms~\cite{amenta1999surface,merigot2010voronoi,dey2006provable,alliez2007voronoi}, and variants based on complex surface~\cite{levin1998approximation,cazals2005estimating,guennebaud2007algebraic,aroudj2017visibility,oztireli2009feature}.
-These methods are usually sensitive to noise and have limited accuracy even with heavy fine-tuned parameters.
-More recently, learning-based methods have been proposed to improve performance in this area and can be mainly divided into two categories: regression-based and surface fitting-based.
-The regression-based methods try to directly predict normals from structured data~\cite{boulch2016deep,roveri2018pointpronets,lu2020deep} or raw point clouds~\cite{guerrero2018pcpnet,zhou2020normal,hashimoto2019normal,ben2019nesti,zhou2020geometry,zhou2022refine,li2022hsurf,li2023NeAF} in a data-driven manner.
-Among them, HSurf-Net~\cite{li2022hsurf} achieves good performance by learning hyper surfaces from local patches, but the learned surfaces have no sign and cannot determine the normal orientation.
-The surface fitting-based methods integrate the traditional surface fitting techniques, such as plane fitting~\cite{lenssen2020deep,cao2021latent} and jet fitting~\cite{ben2020deepfit,zhu2021adafit,zhou2021improvement,zhang2022geometry,li2022graphfit}, into the end of the learning pipeline.
-They usually carefully design a network to predict point-wise weights, and then use a weighted surface formulation to solve the fitted surface normal.
-The normals estimated by the above methods randomly face both sides of the surface and cannot be used in many downstream applications without normal orientation.
+(2) \emph{Surface fitting-based methods}.
+The surface fitting-based methods integrate the traditional surface fitting techniques, such as plane fitting~\cite{lenssen2020deep,cao2021latent} and jet fitting~\cite{ben2020deepfit,zhu2021adafit,zhou2023improvement,zhang2022geometry,li2022graphfit,du2023rethinking}, into the end of the learning pipeline.
+They usually carefully design a network to predict pointwise weights, and then use a weighted surface formulation to solve the normal of the fitted surface.
+For example, Lenssen \etal~\cite{lenssen2020deep} propose to iteratively refine a weighted least squares plane fitting by introducing an adaptive anisotropic kernel.
+MTRNet~\cite{cao2021latent} aims to fit a latent tangent plane by designing a differentiable RANSAC-like module.
+DeepFit~\cite{ben2020deepfit}, AdaFit~\cite{zhu2021adafit}, GraphFit~\cite{li2022graphfit}, Zhang \etal~\cite{zhang2022geometry}, Zhou \etal~\cite{zhou2023improvement} and Du \etal~\cite{du2023rethinking} predict pointwise weights of local neighborhoods through a PointNet or graph convolutional network, and then apply a weighted polynomial surface fitting to calculate the surface normal.
+The unoriented normals estimated by the above-mentioned methods randomly face both sides of the surface and cannot be used in many downstream applications without normal orientation.